iTwin/bis-schemas/docs/schema-cmap-class-style-guide.md

 ## **Shapes, outlines and Class name style**
 All entity classes have **rectangle** shape with **margin 8**.
-Outline and class name style of concepts are determined by the class modifier:
+Outline and class name style of nodes are determined by the class modifier:
 |Modifier            |Class name style|Line style|Line thickness|
 |--------------------|----------------|----------|-------------:|
 |`Abstract`          |bold + italic   |dotted    |1             |